MartyP233/Amazon-ETL-Analysis-Pipeline/README.md

 If the data needed to be updated more regularly, i would redesign the pipeline to connect directly to the amazon source, for example if an api was available, daily updates could provide fresh data.

-### TODO: Create and Run data quality checks to ensure the pipeline ran as expected
+###  Data quality checks

-- Integrity constraints on the relational database (e.g., unique key, data type, etc.)
+- Integrity constraints have been setup in the relational database (e.g., unique key, data type, etc.)
-- Unit tests for the scripts to ensure they are doing the right thing
+- Unit tests have been setup in test.py to ensure they are doing the right thing, more would be created as the process matures.
-- Source/count checks to ensure completeness
+- Source/count checks are present in load_files.py in the row_count_test function.

-## Project Writeup
+### Data Dictionary

-- Document the steps of the process.
+A Data dictionary is present in docs.

-## Scenarios
+### Scenarios

 - If the data was increased by 100x